-It All Started with Bob Monroe
+It All Started with Robert A. Monroe

-Born in Indiana on October 30, 1915 to a college professor father and medical doctor mother and raised in Lexington, Kentucky, Robert Monroe was the third of four children.
+Born in Indiana on October 30, 1915, to a college professor father and medical doctor mother and raised in Lexington, Kentucky, Robert Monroe was the third of four children.

 After a childhood spent in Kentucky and Indiana, he attended Ohio State University.
 Upon graduating in 1937 with a BA in English, Monroe worked as a writer and director at two Ohio radio stations.
 Two years later he moved to New York and expanded his broadcasting career, producing and directing weekly radio programs and eventually forming his own radio production company.
 During the 1950s his company was producing 28 radio shows per month, including the popular Take a Number and Meet Your Match quiz shows.
 At this time Monroe became well known as a composer of music for radio, television, and motion pictures.

-He also served as vice president and member of the board of directors for the Mutual Broadcasting System network, was listed in Who's Who in America, and was publicized in magazine and newspaper articles on flying and radio production.
-Building on this success, Monroe's production company acquired several radio stations in North Carolina and Virginia, and later moved into developing cable television systems.
+He also served as vice president and a member of the board of directors for the Mutual Broadcasting System network, was listed in Who's Who in America, and was publicized in magazine and newspaper articles on flying and radio production.
+Building on this success, Monroe's production company acquired several radio stations in North Carolina and Virginia and later moved into developing cable television systems.

 In 1956 the firm set up a research and development division to study the effects of various sound patterns on human consciousness, including the feasibility of learning during sleep.
 Never one to ask others to do something he would not, Monroe often used himself as a test subject for this research.
 In 1958, a significant result emerged—Monroe began experiencing a state of consciousness separate and apart from the physical body.
-He described the state as an "out of body experience," the term popularized by Charles T. Tart, Ph.D. a leader in the area of consciousness studies.
+He described the state as an "out-of-body experience," the term popularized by Charles T. Tart, Ph.D. a leader in the area of consciousness studies.
 These spontaneous experiences altered the course of Monroe's life and the direction of his professional efforts.

 In 1985 he wrote a second book, titled Far Journeys, which expanded upon his personal investigations of nonphysical reality.
 In 1994 he followed suit with a third book, Ultimate Journey, which explores basic truths about the meaning and purpose of life and what lies beyond the limits of our physical world.
 Monroe died in 1995, at the age of 79.
 His legacy continues today and has touched the lives of literally millions of people all around the world.